OpenDriveLab/MTGS/docs/running.md

 2. (Recommended) For development, you can run the codebase with the command in `dev.sh` for customized configs.
 3. (Recommended) Batch processing the reconstruction and aggregate the results.

+**More features supported by MTGS**

+- Our customized datamanager supports multi-process async data loading.
+See `mtgs/dataset/custom_datamanager.py:CustomFullImageDatamanagerConfig.cache_strategy` for more details.
+- Rendering with pose interpolation to **60Hz** and multi-traversal support.
+- **Web viewer** with multi-traversal support and time slicer.
+- Multi-GPU training for multiple scenes.
+See [below](#batch-processing-the-reconstruction-and-aggregate-the-results) for more details.

 ## Run the codebase using nerfstudio-style command line interface
 First, you need to install the MTGS as a nerfstudio plugin.
 ```bash